jamesnet214/wpf-code-rules/README.md

     - Drawing

 * #### The reason for the detailed classification of styles.
-  If WPF properties are applied directly from the screen under development, we can no longer expect source code readability, simplicity, and quality.
-This is why style rules and names should be designed to be intuitive and to infer function and intent.
+  If WPF properties are applied directly from the screen under development, source code readability, simplicity and quality can no longer be expected.
+Therefore, style rules and names should be intuitive and designed to infer functions and intentions.
 * * *
 ### ContentControl
 ContentControl that inherit FrameworkElement define names starting with **CTRL**.